 The 1L Skills Check is a performance test designed to provide students who have completed their first year of law school with feedback on their legal analysis and professional written communication skills — critical lawyering skills that are taught in the first year of law school.
-This formative assessment will help identify strengths and weaknesses, offering faculty and students crucial information that can be used to support student success.
+This formative assessment will help you identify your strengths and weaknesses, offering crucial information that can be used to support your academic success.

 The 1L Skills Check is similar in format to bar exam performance tests such as the Multistate Performance Test (MPT) offered by the National Conference of Bar Examiners (NCBE) and California's performance test.
 It is not intended to be a test of substantive knowledge or memory.
-Students will have three hours to complete the performance task, but it can often be completed in far less time.
-The three hours allotted allow plenty of time for students to review the materials and then to draft, review, proofread, and polish a final submission.
-As the 1L Skills Check is a formative assessment, results will not be used for any course grades.
-Scores are based on objective standards (as opposed to grading on a curve).
+You will have three hours to complete the 1L Skills Check, but you may be able to complete it in far less time.
+The three hours allotted allow plenty of time for you to review the materials and then to draft, review, proofread, and polish your final submission.
+Since the 1L Skills Check is a formative assessment, your results will not affect any of your course grades.
+Scores are based on objective standards (as opposed to being grading on a curve).

-We plan to offer the performance task during a three- to four-week window at the end of the first year, and we will report scores approximately four weeks from the end of that window.
-The performance task is scenario-based: it asks the student to serve as an attorney for a fictional client, in a fictional jurisdiction, needing assistance in tort or contract law.
-The student will be given a closed library of materials that consists of:
+We plan to offer the 1L Skills Check at the end of the first year, and we will report scores several weeks after the end of the spring term.
+The 1L Skills Check is scenario-based: it asks you to serve as an attorney for a fictional client, in a fictional jurisdiction, needing assistance in tort or contract law.
+You will be given a closed library of materials that consists of:

 - A Client File that includes an assigning memorandum from a fictional supervising attorney as well as factual documents such as client intake notes, letters, emails, and newspaper articles.
 The assigning memorandum will describe a fictional client, that client’s situation, and what the client is seeking from the fictional law firm.